Is it Safe to Charge a Golf Cart in the Garage? (Be Careful!)

 Also, check the tire pressure once in a while.
 Even if you live in a warm area, changes in temperatures outside can leave the tires under or over-inflated.

-Speaking of corrosion, something similar could happen to the flooring and upholstery, depending on how long they are exposed to moisture and sunlight.
+Concerning corrosion, something similar could happen to the flooring and upholstery, depending on how long they are exposed to moisture and sunlight.

 Can You Charge A Golf Cart Overnight?

 Again, keep the charging times in mind.
-Leaving your battery overnight to charge seems like a convenient idea, but can be dangerous when there’s no one awake for the process.
+Leaving your battery overnight to charge seems like a convenient idea, but it can be dangerous when there’s no one awake for the process.

 Regardless, refer to the manual of the battery you own.

 Whereas CO detectors can detect hydrogen gas, it might be better to get a detector that detects hydrogen specifically.
-Click here for a good list of hydrogen detectors.

 Similar Posts